apriha/lineage/docs/output_files.rst

 shared_genes_two_chroms_<name1>_<name2>_GRCh37.csv
 ``````````````````````````````````````````````````
-If DNA is shared on both chromosomes in a pair, this file details the genes shared between the two
+If DNA is shared on both chromosomes in a pair, this file details the genes shared between the
 individuals on both chromosomes; these genes are located in the shared DNA segments specified in
 `shared_dna_two_chroms_<name1>_<name2>_GRCh37.csv`_.